Bardemic/diff-digest-main/README.md

 ---

-## 7 · Submission
+## 7  Submission

 - Upload the completed project to github and submit the Github Repo URL and live deployment URL to careers@a0.dev.
 - Submit by the 24-hour mark; avoid force-push after deadline.

 ---

-## 8 · Ground rules
+## 8  Ground rules

-- Any AI tools & libraries allowed—cite non-trivial code.
+- Any AI tools & libraries allowedite non-trivial code.
 - Keep secrets out of git (use `.env.local` for tokens).

 **Have fun!**
-We can't wait to see how you prompt, stream, and ship 🚀
+We can't wait to see how you prompt, stream, and ship \ud83d\ude80